Compassionate Communication Practice Groups

 Types of groups and how different approaches meet different needs for individuals:

 o Contract for period of time, e.g., every 10 weeks

 o Empathy Practice Groups

 o Body-centered NVC practice

 o Experienced Practice Groups

 We suggest one or two experienced facilitators from the community to lead the group, where they gradually support group members in taking leadership and eventually shift into the role of consultants for the group, or the group decides they no longer need or desire further support, or the support facilitator decides they no longer desire to continue.
 We hope to support that everyone's needs matter, change is inevitable and that agreements need to be re-evaluated occasionally as things change.

-For support facilitators own sustainability, there may be a request that group members each contribute what amounts to $5-10 per session, until the group feels supported enough to continue on their own.
+To support facilitators sustainability, there may be a request that each group member contribute $5-10 per session, until the group feels supported enough to continue on their own.